phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 ### The Less Good

-They sent someone else's PCBs along with my order originally which was a bummer.
-The Register and EEPROM Programmer boards arrived in a box with someone else's PCBs instead of my Control Module boards which set me back about 4-5 days.
+The Register and EEPROM Programmer boards arrived in a box with someone else's PCBs instead of my Control Module boards which set me back a few days.

-PCBWay offered to remake and re-send the boards at no charge, which was awesome!
+[PCBWay](https://pcbway.com) offered to remake and re-send the boards at no charge, which was awesome!
+They were incredibly proactive about this as soon as I reported the issue, and began the manufacturing of a new batch immediately.
+The new boards were in my hands 3 days after emailing them about the problem.

-What was not awesome is that I had to pay import duties a second time.
-I let customer service know and they credited that amount back to my PCBWay account.
-That's awesome, but it was still very frustrating.
-I can imagine if I had a way larger order, that would not have been an insignificant amount of money.
-As it was, it was about $20 (CAD).
+I had to pay import duties a second time, which was a bummer, but I let customer service know and they credited that amount back to my [PCBWay](https://pcbway.com) account immediately, which was amazing.

-~~Additionally, there is no way for me to pay on the PCBWay website.
-They no longer take Paypal for unclear reasons.
-The only way to pay with credit card involves signing up with a very strange processor which seems way more focused on setting up incoming payments rather than just paying for things online.
-I couldn't proceed without giving business info etc. A nonstarter.
-So even though I have a $20 credit to my account now, there's not really any way to use it.
-Guess I will wait and see if they bring back paypal, or implement stripe or something similar.~~

-**Update**: you can once again pay by credit card right on the PCBWay website.

 ### Conclusion